timofei-iatsenko/node-modbus-rtu/README.md

 ```

 ## How to get raw buffer
-One Modbus holding register can store only 2-bytes data types.
-But sometimes
+Modbus holding register can store only 16-bit data types.

 Registers could be combined together to form any of these 32-bit data types:
 * A 32-bit unsigned integer (a number between 0 and 4,294,967,295)